-If you have a treadmill, turn on your favourite show and watch while you walk.
+If you have a treadmill, turn on your favourite show and walk while you walk.

-Even if you don't have a treadmill, you have options!
-Try the art of briskly walking in place or do laps around your kitchen table.
-The little bit of movement will do you good!
+No treadmill?
+No problem!
+Try the art of walking in place or doing laps around your kitchen table.
+A little bit of movement will do you good!

 Lift what you are capable of.

 If you have weights at home, go ahead and pump the iron.
-(If you want to learn how, check out this video!)
+(Need to learn how?
+Check out this video!)